TejaKavikondala/TejaKavikondala/Readme.md

 💡 I am a passionate Software Engineer experienced in building scalable, user-centric solutions.
 With a strong academic foundation in Computer Science and hands-on experience across multiple industries, I design, develop, and maintain distributed systems that are secure, performant, and cloud-native.

-💻 I have over 4 years of professional experience across Micro-Frontends, Microservices, REST APIs, Databases, CI/CD, Containerization, Event-Driven Architecture, and Infrastructure as Code.
+💻 I have over 4 years of professional experience across Micro-Frontends, Microservices, REST APIs, Databases, CI/CD, Containerization, Event-Driven Architecture,Cloud-Native Applications and Infrastructure as Code.
 🎓 I hold a Master’s degree in Computer Science from the University of Illinois Chicago, where I deepened my expertise in Software Engineering, UI/UX, Natural Language Processing, and Machine Learning.
 ⚙️ I’m especially curious about System Design and Software Engineering practices.
 I take joy in solving complex engineering problems and delivering high-performance software solutions.
 🤝 Open to conversations on distributed systems, cloud architecture, and Agentic AI.
 Always seeking opportunities to learn, work with talented teams, and exchange perspectives with fellow engineers.

+🛠️ What I Build

+Backend & Microservices:

+Distributed systems with service discovery, API gateways, and centralized configuration High-performance REST APIs handling massive transaction volumes with sub-100ms latency Real-time event-driven architectures using message brokers like Kafka and RabbitMQ Secure payment processing and OAuth 2.0 authentication implementations

+Frontend & User Experience:

+Responsive single-page applications with React, Angular, and TypeScript Component-driven development with Material-UI and modern CSS frameworks Real-time WebSocket-based notifications and live updates Performance optimization through lazy loading and state management

+Cloud & DevOps:

+Container orchestration with Docker and Kubernetes Infrastructure-as-Code using Terraform for AWS, GCP, and Azure CI/CD pipeline automation with Jenkins, GitHub Actions, and Azure DevOps Monitoring and observability with Prometheus, Grafana, and CloudWatch

+Data & ML:

+NLP projects with LLaMA models and transformer architectures Graph neural networks for dynamic network learning Data processing and analysis with Python, Pandas, and NumPy Computer vision applications with OpenCV and PyTorch

 # 📫 &nbsp;How to reach me: